lucaberbenni/image_classification/README.md

 8. Provides the option to make predictions on new, unseen images and save the trained model.

-## File 2: Image Classification with Transfer Learning
+## Image Classification with Transfer Learning

-The second file (`TransferLearning.py`) demonstrates image classification using transfer learning with a pre-trained VGG16 model.
+TransferLearning.py demonstrates image classification using transfer learning with a pre-trained VGG16 model.
 It follows the following steps:

 1. Imports the necessary libraries, including TensorFlow, Keras, Pandas, Matplotlib, and NumPy.